She is like the mother of all living things, the raised sea, the heart of the continent, of the earth…

 The Mother of Life

 Modern stories and books about what lies here are abundant.
 Underground cities and civilizations are some of the mysterious possibilities that many people are beginning to know about thanks to these books, which probably are based on stories told by native people.
 The path is long to revealing the truth, the hidden secret, and to recover this lost treasure of mankind.
-But it is a path that it is being walked by many, some people research with honest intentions, others, they do it to make a living by giving fictional life to the undeniable mysteries that plague this region of the earth.
+But it is a path that it is being walked by many, some people research with honest intentions, others do it to make a living by giving fictional life to the undeniable mysteries that plague this region of the earth.

 The Cat, the Fish and the Human.